Three6ty1/leetcode-cses/trees.md

 - Pop the first node out of the Queue
   - Append left and right to temporary
   - Temp stores the values to loop over in the next level
-- If Q is empty, that means we've added all the children of this node to the temp queue
+- If Q is empty, that means we've added all the children of this node to the temp queue-
   - Append all values of temp into the return array in their own level
   - Assign Q = temp to move down one level
   - Reset temp to an empty deque